hugo-fixit/FixIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

 ![Basic configuration preview](basic-configuration-preview.png "Basic configuration preview")

 {{< admonition tip >}}
-When you run `hugo serve`, when the contents of the files change, the page automatically refreshes with the changes.
+When you run `hugo server`, when the contents of the files change, the page automatically refreshes with the changes.
 {{< /admonition >}}

 {{< admonition >}}